I am a journalist and researcher with online, print and broadcasting experience.

 Online and print

-I have freelanced for a number of publications including The Guardian, Press Gazette, Social Enterprise and BBC Green.
-And in 2008, I spent a month working on a national newspaper in India where I covered education and social issues.
+I have freelanced for a number of titles including The Guardian’s professional networks, Public Finance, Press Gazette, Social Enterprise and various BBC websites.
+In 2008, I spent a month working on a national newspaper in India where I covered education and social issues.

-After graduating from the University of Sheffield in 2000, I cut my teeth in journalism by working as a reporter on the weekly magazine Planning.
+After graduating from the University of Sheffield in 2000, I cut my teeth in journalism by working as a reporter on the weekly magazine Planning and and the regeneration title New Start.

 Broadcast Research